University of Chicago 1996, University of Wisconsin-Madison 2001

 University of Nottingham

-Favourite thing to do in science Go observing to mountain tops, attend scientific conferences around the world
+Favourite thing to do in my job Go observing to mountain tops, attend scientific conferences around the world

 I study the birth and formation of galaxies through the universe